- 1 Look and feel

 The following costume suggestions are mostly based on variations of the tunic with a couple more simple ideas thrown in.
 Full instructions will eventually be added for each pattern.

-Here is a tutorial to make a basic tunic: how to make a t-tunic.
+Here is a tutorial to make a basic tunic: How to - Make a simple tunic.
 Or alternative instructions here : http://www.virtue.to/articles/tunic_worksheet.html or http://www.angelfire.com/ia2/barony/newmembersguide/sewingtipstxt.html

 Wintermark man and woman